Optical response of alternating twisted trilayer graphene: Optical conductivity of alternating-twist trilayer system: Calculations

 \section{Optical conductivity of alternating-twist trilayer system: Calculations}

-In this appendix, we determine the optical conductivity for the alternating trilayer system by the Kubo formulation.
+In this appendix, we determine the optical conductivity for the alternating twisted trilayer system by the Kubo formulation without mirror symmetry.
 The main assumptions are time reversal symmetry and spatial isotropy.
-We will invoke the unitary transformation of the $K$-valley trilayer Hamiltonian into a direct sum of the effective Hamiltonians ${\mathcal H}_1$ and ${\mathcal H}_2$ (Appendix~\ref{app:Ham-3layer}).\cite{Khalaf19} We will also use moir\'e-scaled quantities, so that the units of length and energy are $\{2k_D\sin(\theta/2)\}^{-1}$ and $2v_F\hbar k_D \sin(\theta/2)$.
-Hence, the (dimensionless) current operator in layer $\ell$ is $\boldsymbol j^\ell=-i[\bx^\ell, \mathcal H^{tri}]$, where $\mathcal H^{tri}$ and $\bx^\ell$ are the moir\'e-scaled trilayer Hamiltonian and vector position.
-For ease of notation, we often suppress the subscript $K$.
+We invoke the unitary transformation of the $K$-valley trilayer Hamiltonian into a direct sum of the effective Hamiltonians ${\mathcal H}_1$ and ${\mathcal H}_2$ (Appendix~\ref{app:Ham-3layer}).
+We use moir\'e-scaled quantities, so that the units of length and energy are $\{2k_D\sin(\theta/2)\}^{-1}$ and $2v_F\hbar k_D \sin(\theta/2)$.
+Thus, the (dimensionless) current operator in layer $\ell$ is $\boldsymbol j^\ell=-i[\bx^\ell, \mathcal H^{tri}]$, where $\mathcal H^{tri}$ and $\bx^\ell$ are the moir\'e-scaled trilayer Hamiltonian and vector position.
+We often suppress the subscript $K$ for the valley.